subhm2004/Virtual_Mouse/README.md

 Feel free to contribute to this project and make it even more awesome!
 If you have any questions or suggestions, please open an issue or pull request.

-Enjoy controlling your computer with hand gestures! 🖐️🖥️
+Enjoy controlling your computer with hand....